doctorfree/Asciiville/README.md

 ## Overview

 Asciiville integrations and extensions are aimed at the character based terminal user.
-They enable an easy to use seamlessly integrated control of a variety of ASCII art, animation, and utilities in a lightweight character based environment.
+They enable easy to use seamlessly integrated control of a variety of ASCII art, animation, and utilities in a lightweight character based environment.

-At the core of Asciiville is the `asciiville` command which acts as a front-end for a variety of terminal and/or `tmux` sessions.
+At the core of Asciiville is the `asciiville` command which acts as a front-end for a variety of terminal commands and `tmux` sessions.

 The `asciiville` command can be used to invoke:

 * The lightweight character based system monitor, `btop`
 * The lightweight character based web browser, `lynx` or `w3m`
 * The lightweight character based mail client, `neomutt` or `mutt`
+* The lightweight character based music player, `mpcplus`
 * The lightweight character based file manager, `ranger`
 * One or more terminal emulators running a command
 * A tmux session